 Easy dutch oven bread ready in just a few hours – no overnight rise needed.

-- Combine yeast, sugar, and warm water in a large mixing bowl or in the bowl of a stand mixer fitted with a dough hook (you could also mix this dough by hand if you like – just use a large mixing bowl instead).
+- Combine yeast, sugar, and warm water in a large mixing bowl or in the bowl of a stand mixer fitted with a dough hook.

-- Let the yeast proof for about 5 minutes, until the mixture looks nice and foamy.
+- Let the yeast proof for about 5 minutes, until the mixture is foamy.

 - When dough has risen, lightly flour a large cutting board.

-- Flour a proofing basket or a small mixing bowl and place your loaf into it seam-side down.
+- Flour a proofing basket or a medium bowl and place your loaf into it seam-side down.
 Cover with a tea towel and let rise another 30 minutes or so while you preheat the oven.

-- While bread proofs, place an empty dutch oven (with the lid on) in your oven and heat to 460 degrees F.
+- While bread is rising, place an empty dutch oven (with the lid on) in your oven and heat to 460 degrees Fahrenheit.

 - When the oven is hot, you’re ready to go!
 Use oven mitts to pull the dutch oven out and remove the lid.

-- Put your oven mitts back on, pot the dutch oven lid back on the pot, and slide the whole thing back into your hot oven.
+- Put your oven mitts back on, place the dutch oven lid back on the pot, and slide the whole thing back into your hot oven.

 - Cook bread for 30 minutes.

 - After 30 minutes, remove the lid from your dutch oven.
-The bread should be crusty and lightly browned.
-Continue cooking, uncovered, for 10-20 minutes more until the bread has deepened in color and you have a beautiful brown crust.
+The bread should be taller, crusty, and very lightly browned.
+Continue cooking the bread, uncovered, for 10-15 minutes more until the bread has deepened in color and you have a beautiful brown crust.